csfeeser/Python/napya/python_day_1.md

 1. Put all your code inside of a main() function.

 0. Use the data sample below.
 You can either:
     - **HARD:** paste this into your script as a list.
-You'll need to put a variable in front of it, something like "data="
+You'll need to put a variable in front of it, something like "`data=`"
     - **HARDER:** paste this into a file named trivia.json.
 You'll need to use the json module to read this into Python!